SiFTW/PepperScience/content/event/madiha-and-peiqin-win-prizes-at-the-kcl-postgraduate-symposium/index.md

 title: Madiha and Peiqin win prizes at the KCL Postgraduate Symposium
 abstract: Two of our visiting students, Madiha Chowdhury and Peiqin Jin won prizes at the recent KCL School of Cancer & Pharmaceutical Sciences Postgraduate Symposium.
-Madiha won the bets presentation prize and Peiqin won the best poster prize.
+Madiha won the best presentation prize and Peiqin won the best poster prize.
 Both students are co-supervised by Prof Miraz Rahman (KCL) and Chris Pepper (BSMS).
 location: KCL